 Japanese: Holly Didi-Ogren firstname.lastname@example.org

-5. What do I need to do to take the placement exam?
+5. What do I need to do to take the online placement exam?

-Registered students can take the exam on-line.
-The address is: www.tcnj.edu/~regist/placement
+Registered students can take the exam online at: www.tcnj.edu/~regist/placement

 6. How long will the placement exam take?

 You will be allowed 40 minutes (and no more) to take the placement exam.
 The exam will automatically shut down after the allotted time.

 7. How long do I have to wait to get my score?